 - For additional program-specific information, please contact the FEMA Grants Information Desk at firstname.lastname@example.org OR at (800) 368-6498.
 Hours of operation are from 9 a.m. – 5 p.m.
 ET, Monday through Friday.

-- For support regarding financial grants management and budgetary technical assistance, applicants may contact the FEMA Award Administration Help Desk at ASK-GMD@fema.dhs.gov.
+- For support regarding financial grants management and budgetary technical assistance, Amtrak may contact the FEMA Award Administration Help Desk via e-mail to ASK-GMD@fema.dhs.gov.